-If there is any circumstance to terminate the services of CA operating under this CP with the approval of PA, CA operating under this CP will notify the subscribers and all relying parties.
+If there is any circumstance to terminate the services of the CA operating under this CP with the approval of the PA, the CA operating under this CP will notify the subscribers and all relying parties.
 The action plan is as follow:

-- O Notify status of the service to affected users. - O Revoke all certificates. - O Long-term store information of CA and subscribers according to the period herein specified. - O Provide ongoing support and answer questions. - O Properly handle key pair and associated hardware.
+- Notify status of the service to affected users. - Revoke all certificates. - Long-term store information of CA and subscribers according to the period herein specified. - Provide ongoing support and answer questions. - Properly handle key pair and associated hardware.